entando/entando-QE/Selenium_APPBUILDER/README.md

 For Example:
 `mvn -Dtest=DTEx* test > Example-Results.txt`

-If you prefer you can run the tests on your favorite IDE likes NetBeans, JUnit or IntelliJ.
+If you prefer you can run the tests on your favorite IDE likes NetBeans, Eclipse, etc.